gizipp/robot/README.md

 =================

 #Description
+This is Robot Simulator.
+The command is PLACE, MOVE, LEFT, RIGHT and REPORT

 #Usage
-This is Robot Simulator

-#will be updated soon#